pack-smith/documentation/docs/src/guide/what-is-packsmith.md

 # ❓ What is PackSmith

-**PackSmith** is a minimal, opinionated toolkit for creating clean, reusable JavaScript/TypeScript packages — without framework lock-in or repetitive setup.
+**PackSmith** is a minimal, opinionated library for creating clean, reusable JavaScript/TypeScript packages — without framework lock-in or repetitive setup.

 It’s designed specifically for developers who want to publish framework-agnostic libraries: utilities, helpers, core logic modules, or SDKs that should work across any JavaScript environment — frontend or backend.